AllenCellModeling/fish_morphology_code/README.md

  - `download_2D_features [--test=True]`

 ### Un-normalized 2D tiffs
+These images are maximum intensity projections of the data as it came off the microscope, plus some segmentations masks.
 The images in this dataset are 16 bits.
 To get the whole dataset (~9 GB) of all 478 fields:
 ```